(2023 Giving Report still undergoing final review and the link will be available soon)

 Grant Award 2014

-Social Health Association of Indiana has received Impact 100’s $100,000 grant for 2014 for its program, Bully Free Indy.
-The Bully Free Indy Initiative uses the most complete evidence-based, age-specific curriculum available to educate 31,800 students ages 5-14 in 100 schools and community locations throughout Marion County.
+Social Health Association of Indiana has received Impact 100’s $100,000 Change-Maker Grant for 2014 for its program, Step Up for Kindness.
+The Step Up for Kindness Initiative uses the most complete evidence-based, age-specific curriculum available to educate 31,800 students ages 5-14 in 100 schools and community locations throughout Marion County.
 Customized to meet schools’ specific cultural needs, students complete four sessions annually, totaling 5,100 hours of education.
 Through long-term, sequential instruction, students are empowered to exact behavior change, leading to measurable decreases in bullying incidents and increased safety in school communities.
 Bully Free Indy’s website portal provides free, online educational resources to an even larger audience.

 The four remaining finalists each received unrestricted grants in the amount $4,250 were Big Car Collaborative for their DoSeum Launch, Lutheran Child & Family Services for their YouthBuild Indy Bridge Project, Indianapolis Parks Foundation for Indy Urban Acres, and John P. Craine House for their Backyard and Park Project.

 Grant Award 2013